 “Completing” a homestead means you have reviewed the filing and have addressed and reported any errors that you know of – it does not mean you are certifying that the filing is correct.
 You should work to report any errors and then complete all homesteads.
 Changes to the filing can still happen after you have completed a homestead and you can make further Lister Responses, as well.
 All existing homesteads will need to be completed to transfer information to NEMRC for grand list completion and billing.

 Complete all homesteads each week before you process current use so that your current use files match the homestead status.

+To complete an individual homestead- on the main homestead screen find the parcel you want to complete by using the sort function on each header.
+Once you find the one you want to complete click on that parcel to open it and click the Complete button.

 To complete multiple homesteads- on the main homestead screen you can use the small box to left of the file you want to select that file and then click the green complete button.

-Once you have worked through all of the filings issues on your reports the rest of the filings on your home screen can be completed in one of three ways.
+Once you have worked through all the filings issues on your reports the rest of the filings on your home screen can be completed in one of three ways.

 You can open the first homestead on the list by clicking on it.
 Click the complete button, then it will move you through each of the homesteads in the list.